 - half and half cream - adds richness

-- sour cream - gives the popsicle extra creaminess
+- sour cream or yogurt - gives the popsicle extra creaminess

-- vanilla wafers - make it a true banana pudding!
+- vanilla wafers - it's not a true banana pudding without them!

 Try my favorite popsicle mold (ad) which works really well with this recipe.